StrawberryChocolateFudge/Bunny-Notes/README.md

 ## The Bunny Wallet

-Bunny wallet is a smart contract wallet that has relayed zkp based transactions built in, it uses uniswap v3 to provide gasless relayed transactions
+Bunny wallet is a smart contract wallet that has relayed zkp based transactions built in, it uses uniswap v3 to provide gasless relayed token swaps